vanillasoap/lnr/README.md

 ## Setup

 1. Get a Linear personal API key from [linear.app/settings/api](https://linear.app/settings/api)
-2. Launch lnr — click the ⊙ icon in your menubar
+2. Launch lnr, click the ⊙ icon in your menubar
 3. Paste your API key and pick your teams
-4. Done — your issues appear in the menubar
+4. Done, your issues appear in the menubar

 ## License